How Do I Help My Partner with Their Addiction?

 Love Them How They Need to Be Loved

 Don’t enable your loved one or give in to what you know are ill-advised impulses, like letting them come home early from treatment or giving them money because they’re in withdrawal.
-While they’re in treatment, ask questions and show interest in their program.
+While in treatment, ask questions and show interest in their program.
 If they’re in a residential program, give them the time and space they need to heal, but try to get involved in whatever family program their facility offers.
 It’s helpful that your partner knows you’re with them on their treatment journey.

 Let Recovery Unplugged Help with Your Partner’s Addiction